Ascidia mentula: Distribution and habitat

 Ascidia mentula is native to the north eastern Atlantic Ocean, its range extending from Norway southwards to the Mediterranean Sea and Black Sea.
 It occurs on rocky substrates at depths ranging from subtidal down to 200 m.
 It favours crevices and shady gullies and sometimes adheres to Laminaria holdfasts, stones and shells.

 Biology

 Ascidia mentula feeds on plankton that it filters from seawater with a mucous net.
 A small bivalve mollusc (Modiolarca tumida) often lives within the tunic in the body cavity which may also be occupied by a small pea crab (Pinnotheres pinnotheres) and a copepod (Notopterophorus papilio).

 Breeding takes place mainly in the summer.
 Fertilization is external and the tadpole larvae spend a short time in the plankton before settling on the seabed, undergoing metamorphosis and becoming juveniles.

+Name

+Mentula is Latin word for penis, see Latin_obscenity#Mentula:_the_penis.